megazazik/reducer-assistant/README.md

  */
 export class FetchDataAssistant extends Assistant {
 	/**
-	 * onInit runs when an assistant starts
+	 * onInit runs when an assistant is applied to the store *
-	 *
 	 * You can configure required listeners or dispatch some actions here */